 - popularization of scientific knowledge about the Baikal.

-- to draw researchers’ attention to the contest, to post information about it at web-portals, in social media and on scientific organizations’ web-sites;
+- to draw researchers’ attention to the contest, to post information about it at web-portals, in social media and at scientific organizations’ web-sites;

-- to interact with scientific-technological council of the Foundation, to analyze and to select the most relevant and useful projects;
+- to interact with the Scientific-technological Council of the Foundation, to analyze and to select the most relevant and useful projects;

 - to provide grants for the winners;